Back to species list

 Description

-Length 13 to 13.5 cm (5.1 to 5.3 in).
-Brown plumage streaked with black above; underparts buff to whitish with brown streaking.
-Adult males have a pink rump, while immatures and females have a brown rump.
-Conical bill is yellow in winter and grey in summer.
-Lacks the red head patch and breast shown by linnets and redpolls.
-Subspecies vary in plumage tone—British and Irish populations are darkest, Scandinavian birds are intermediate, and Asian subspecies are much paler.
+Measuring 13 to 13.5 cm (5.1 to 5.3 in) in length, it resembles a linnet in size and shape but lacks the red head patch and breast.
+The upperparts are brown streaked with black.
+Adult males possess a pink rump, while immatures and females have a brown rump.
+Underparts are buff to whitish, streaked with brown.
+The conical bill is yellow in winter and grey in summer.
+Subspecies vary in plumage tone, with British and Irish populations being the darkest and Asian subspecies much paler.

 Identification